Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Introduction

-(We note that the article \cite{GR03} by J. P. Rossetti and the second author originally asserted that a closed Riemannian orbifold with singularities and a closed Riemannian manifold cannot be 0-isospectral if they have a common Riemannian cover $\widetilde{M}$.
-Recently, a gap was found in the proof unless $\widetilde{M}$ is assumed to be either compact -- so that it is a finite cover of $\O$ and $M$ -- or else Riemannian homogeneous.
-In the interim, Craig Sutton generalized the case of a common finite Riemannian cover to obtain the first statement of the theorem above.)

-In \cite{DGGW08}, Dryden, the second author, Sarah Greenwald and Webb extended the heat trace asymptotics to the case of arbitrary (not necessarily good) closed Riemannian orbifolds expressing the invariants $c_k(\O)$ as sums of contributions from the various ``primary'' strata of the orbifold.
-(See Notation and Remarks~\ref{notarem:isomax} part~\ref{it:isomax-primary} for the definition of primary.)
-An orbifold $\O$ with singularities will always contain primary singular strata; the singular strata of minimal codimension in $\O$ are always primary, and any component of the singular set that contains a non-primary stratum must contain at least three primary ones (See Notation and Remarks~\ref{notarem:isomax} parts \ref{it:isomax-mincodim} and \ref{it:isomax-three}.)
+In \cite{DGGW08}, Dryden, the second author, Sarah Greenwald and Webb extended the heat trace asymptotics to the case of arbitrary (not necessarily good) closed Riemannian orbifolds expressing the invariants $c_k(\O)$ as sums of contributions from the various \emph{primary} strata of the orbifold.
+(See Notation and Remarks~\ref{notarem:isomax} for the definition of primary.)
 As in the good case, the small-time heat trace expansion is of the form $(4\pi t)^{-d/2} \sum_{k=0}^{\infty} c_k(\mathcal{\O}) \, t^{k/2}$.
-Primary strata of even, respectively odd, codimension in $\O$ contribute to coefficients $c_k$ for $k$ even, odd respectively.
+Primary strata of even, respectively odd, codimension in $\O$ contribute to coefficients $c_k(\O)$ for $k$ even, odd respectively.
 As a consequence:

-\begin{thm}[{\cite[Theorem 5.1]{DGGW08}}] A closed Riemannian orbifold that contains a primary singular stratum of odd codimension cannot be 0-isospectral to any closed Riemannian manifold. \end{thm}
+\begin{thm}[{\cite[Theorem 5.1]{DGGW08}}] A closed Riemannian orbifold that contains a primary singular stratum of odd codimension cannot be $0$-isospectral to any closed Riemannian manifold. \end{thm}

 Sean Richardson and the last author \cite{RS20} proved that an orbifold $\O$ is locally orientable if and only if $\O$ does not contain any primary singular strata of odd codimension.
 They thus concluded that the 0-spectrum determines local orientability of an orbifold.
-In addition, \cite[Theorem 5.15]{DGGW08} gives that the $0$-spectrum distinguishes closed, locally orientable, 2-orbifolds with non-negative Euler characteristic from smooth, oriented, closed surfaces (in fact, a stronger result is proven there, see Remark~\ref{rem:orbisurfaces}).
+In addition, \cite[Theorem 5.15]{DGGW08} shows that the $0$-spectrum distinguishes closed, locally orientable, 2-orbifolds with non-negative Euler characteristic from smooth, oriented, closed surfaces (in fact, a stronger result is proven there, see Remark~\ref{rem:orbisurfaces}).